k4is4/k4is4/README.md

 Hi, I’m @kaisaranta (Kaisa)

-I'm studying Python and other things coding related!
+I'm studying Python and other things related to coding!

 I’m currently learning how to use GitHub :D